crazyuploader/rreading-glasses/README.md

 > cleaned up that instance.
 I've been getting a lot of use out of it.

 > it worked! thanks my man, my wife will be happy with this

+> Thanks so much for putting this together again, I can't tell you how much I appreciate it!

 ## Usage